sheesh19/workshops-html-css-101/README.md

 - Next, let's `text-align: center;` the text in our `<div>`.
 5. Give the `<h1>` in your page some styling:
 - Let's play with the `padding-top` and move it lower on our background image.
-6. Let's add some more style to the other items on your page!
+6. Let's add some more style to the other items on your page.
 Get creative!
+- Check out some properties you can use to style your page: `color`, `background-color`, `font-size`, `object-fit: center,` `border`, `border-radius`, `padding`, `margin`, ``

+### Challenge 3: CSS - Advanced
-7. Want to add different fonts?
+1. Want to add different fonts?
 Head to [Google Fonts](https://fonts.google.com/).
 - Find a text you like.
 - Copy the `link` tag & put it in your `<head>`.
 - Update your `font-family` css attribute.
-8. Next, import [Bootstrap](https://getbootstrap.com/).
+2. Next, import [Bootstrap](https://getbootstrap.com/).
 Make sure to link their `stylesheet` in your `<head>`!
+Remember to scroll down the main page and copy the CSS link under the heading: BootstrapCDN.
 - Add some button styling!
+- Add in a navbar for your page.
+Remember to update the links of the navbar.
+See if you can link to another page you create.
+- Add cards to your page- checkout the Boostrap cards section.
+- Add a footer to your page.
+This may need some custom CSS.

 ### Challenge 3: Going Further
-1. Excellent, now look for a page you want to copy.
+1. Excellent, now look for a webpage you want to copy.
 2. Start to lay out the `HTML tags` on the page.
 3. Next, begin to give the page some `CSS` and style!
+Try to make the styling as close as possible to the page.

 ### Challenge 4: Launch on Netlify